WINN Frequently Asked Questions

 A. All project proposals will be assessed in two stages:

-The first stage will consist of an initial project assessment to determine if project proposals meet the mandatory criteria under the WINN Initiative.
-During this stage, projects will also be assessed to determine how strongly they align with the goals of the Initiative, whether they demonstrate a high likelihood of success and whether they have non-WD funding secured.
+The Expression of Interest stage will consist of an initial project assessment to determine if project proposals meet the mandatory criteria under the WINN Initiative.
+During this stage, projects will be assessed to determine how strongly they align with the goals of the Initiative, whether they demonstrate a high likelihood of success and whether they have non-WD funding secured.

 The second stage will involve a more detailed assessment, including an analysis of the technology, the firm's overall business capabilities and management capacity, financial viability, commercialization plans, proposed timelines, etc. Please refer to the Applicant Guide to obtain more information about the assessment process.